-By Leila Behjat and Sam Bennett

 Reduce, Reuse, Recycle, Remediate, Reinterpret.

 These impactful words are written down easily, they inspire; and yet each one in its content asks for creativity, solution finding and perseverance – and time.
 Huge effort comes with the intention of making an object and a space live on – mindfully allowing it to tell its story and at the same time being fit for the needs of present time while also respectfully minding the future.
 Catherine concludes thoughtfully, “Arriving at meaningful solutions is an inevitably slow and difficult process.
-Nonetheless what I saw was: better is possible.
+Nonetheless what I saw was: [attributing Atul Gawande from his book, Better] better is possible.
 It does not take a genius.
 It takes diligence.
 It takes moral clarity.
 It takes ingenuity.
 And above all it takes a willingness to try.”

 Maintaining the New